ObjectOops/icmc/slides/pages/days/day02.md

 <!--
 Try some operators in the Python demo.
 Show that addition doesn't simply work between strings and other types, although it does in Java.
+Integer division is demonstrated after casting in the following slides.
 -->

 ---